iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ### ViewSelector Enhancements

 Search functionality has been added to the [ViewSelector]($appui-react) component, allowing for additional ease when navigating between iModel views.
 Search functionality is optional and enabled by default.
-To disable search functionality, set the [ViewSelector.searchBox]($appui-react) to `false`.
+To disable search functionality, set [ViewSelectorProps.searchBox]($appui-react) to `false`.

 ## Mesh intersection with ray